 At Mulligan Funding, our working capital loans have reasonable and realistic repayment terms (up to a year), and our clients receive 100% of the cash within days of approval.
 We also welcome clients with less-than-great credit, and startups with a few months of credit history.

-To learn more, contact the team at Mulligan Funding today.
+To learn more contact us today.
+And let one of our business funding experts help you today.
 Your consultation with us is friendly, free, and there’s no risk or obligation to apply.
 Need more information on working capital loans?
 Download our free eBook now: